 The student must meet Graduate School residence requirements.

 The student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
 Appointment of a major professor will be based on compatibility between a student’s preferred research area or area of specialization and a professor’s area of specialization.

 PhD Advisory Committee

 The membership of the PhD Advisory Committee will be established by the end of the student’s first year.
-The Committee must consist of five members including the doctoral student’s advisor as chair (or co-advisors as co-chairs).
-A minimum of three members must be from UWM, at least two graduate faculty members from the School of Freshwater Sciences, and two additional members, with consideration given to the inclusion of an external, non UWM member.
+PhD committees must have at least four members, including the major professor.
+At least three of the committee members must be UWM graduate faculty, at least two of which are from the School of Freshwater Sciences.
+The committee must have at least one external member that possesses the appropriate expertise and is approved by the Academic Program and Curriculum Committee of the School of Freshwater Sciences.
+Dissertators are allowed a maximum of six committee members for the defense.
 The Committee must meet at least once a year to monitor and formally report to the faculty on the student’s academic and research progress.